 In spite of the restaurant’s Italian name and it’s food voice the speaks full blown Italian, Chef Rob Gentile cooks more “Canadian” than most chefs in the nation.
 In fact, Buca is one of the finest examples anywhere in Canada of how our restaurants have evolved.
-He, his Buca team led by Chef de Cuisine, Andrew Halitski and Sous Chef Jorge Fiestas; Bar Buca’s Francis Bermejo and Buca Yorkville’s Ryan Campbell are all culinary nationalists and share his personalized suppliers list is a who’s who of Canadian farmers/foragers/fishers.
+He, his Buca team led by Executive Chef, Andrew DeCosta-Clark and Chef de Cuisine Jorge Fiestas; Bar Buca’s Francis Bermejo and Buca Yorkville’s Kris Lee are all culinary nationalists and share his personalized suppliers list is a who’s who of Canadian farmers/foragers/fishers.

 Rob and I first met out in the country near Stratford, Ontario one very cold winter’s day when he was taking his staff on a ‘road tour’ to see where their products come from.
 He buys his pork from Church Hill Farm and, in his honour, the owners Max and Vicki Lass had a nose to tail feast.
 It was extraordinary.

 Rob is an avid a supporter of sustainable foraging and you’ll often discover products like myrica gale, perfumed Arctic roses, tiny green alder cones and honey from the hives they’ve hung along the St. Lawrence River on his menus.
 His creations simply pop with flavour and he is a master of textures!